holistudio/llm_do_thing/README.md

 Imagine you see the word "fireworks" on a card.
 This is your *target word* that I have to guess.
 The only words you are allowed to say are the 33 words on the bigger card shown above, the **Say Thing Vocabulary**.

+How would you describe fireworks using only those 33 words?
+Maybe "hot thing go far up fast after big many hot thing"?

 (you can also play [person-do-thing](https://persondothing.com/) online with friends)

 ## The Idea

 One day as I played this game with friends at [The Recurse Center](https://www.recurse.com/), I started to think about how to train LLMs to also do this and more specifically, how an LLM can be finetuned to output a sequence of words from the *Say Thing Vocabulary*.
 How would the finetuning process work?

 And more importantly, what words would the LLM end up choosing?
 Would we mere humans also be able to tell what word the LLM is trying to communicate?

 ## The Current Approach